Anna-Assistant/Anna/docs/HowItWorks.md

 Anna can also pull up your daily horoscope for you!
 * _Hey, horoscope for aries_ - Anna will read your horoscope out loud, and redirect you to the page

+### Word of the Day
+Anna can also help you expand your vocabulary!
+* _Hey, word of the day_ - Anna will read out the word of the day, and redirect you to the page

 ### Feeling bored
 You can also have a small conversation with Anna.
 Try asking Anna how she's doing, or how old she is.
 Feel demotivated?
 Ask Anna for a motivational quote, or a even a joke!
 The more you explore Anna the more your work will be done with ease.